malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 to a large motions from one site to another at low temperatures, often involved correlated motions of particles.

-![A representation of the potential energy landscape for a liquid.\
+![A representation of the potential energy landscape for a liquid.
+The entire configuration moves between the low energy states through the transition structures. \
 *Figure from @Stillinger1995 used with permission © 1995 AAAS*
 ](../00_Introduction/figures/potential_energy_surface.png){#fig:potential_energy_landscape width=80%}

-An important part of the potential energy landscape model is that the structure plays a role in the dynamics, defining the types of transitions which can easily take place. plays a role in the resulting dynamics
+An important part of the potential energy landscape model is that the structure plays a role in the dynamics, defining the types of transitions which take place.
 In a simulation study initialising the same structural configuration with a range of randomised momenta,
 @Widmer-Cooper2004 found the dynamic heterogeneities